luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 - change name according to what you've installed from Microsoft Store earlier
 	- Start menu -> Ubuntu
 - it will open first time GUI setup so run with it
-- pick language, Next, enter your name, username and password (2x), Next, Continue
+- pick language, Next, enter your name, username and password (2x)
 	- Note: I had issues because apparently you can't use non latin characters in your name
-- Continue, Apply, and so on, Finish
+- keep pressing Continue / Next / Setup, and so on, ... and Finish

 # Starting and updating your WSL2 distro